ajrlewis/open_ai/README.md

 # open_ai

-A collection of simple classes to access the Open AI suite
+A collection of simple classes to access the Open AI suite as a client.

 ## Chat GPT

-Usage:
+Example Usage:

     from open_ai import ChatGPT